r33ldev/password-gen/readme.md

        yarn link

-and you can run from any where.
+### And now, you can run from any where.

+## I am going to convert this to typescript in a day or two...